NFL Owners Guide: How owners made their fortune

 NFL Committees: Dean: Business Ventures Committee, Management Council Executive Committee; Dean’s eldest son, A.G.
 Spanos: Stadium Security and Fan Behavior; Dean’s wife, Susie Spanos: NFL Foundation Board.

 Next in Line: Dean is clearly next in line to Alex Spanos, who announced in 2008 that he’s suffering from dementia.
 Beyond Dean, the Chargers are very much a family-run business.
-Dean’s eldest son, A.G., acts as the President of Business Operations, and Dean’s brother John acts President of Football Operations.
+As indicated above, Dean’s eldest son, A.G., acts as the President of Business Operations, and Dean’s youngest son John acts President of Football Operations.

 Education: University of Missouri